oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/kubernetes-base-labs.md

 <Additional output removed for ease of reading>
 ```

 This will install the ingress controller in the default namespace.
+We're using a 10Mbps load balancer as the free tiral accounts have limits on the overall load balancer capacity, and we'll be creating some more later on.

 Because the Ingress controller is a service, to make it externally available it still needs a load balancer with an external port.
 Load balancers are not provided by Kubernetes, instead Kubernetes requests that the external framework delivered by the environment provider create a load balancer.
 Creating such a load balancer *may* take some time for the external framework to provide.